 The shoulder muscles anatomy includes the skeletal muscles that are attached to the head of the humerus which perform direct and indirect functions of the shoulder joints.
 However, their origin is found in the osseous structures and they are not to be included in the rotator cuff.

 The deltoid originates in three distinct sets of fibers: acromial, clavicular, and spinal.

-All three fibers converge toward their insertion on the deltoid tuberosity and are innervated by the axillary nerve (C5-C6).
+All three fibers converge toward their insertion on the deltoid tuberosity and are innervated by the axillary nerve (C5-C6) and blood supply by posterior circumflex humeral artery.
 They are all involved in arm abduction and prevent the dislocation of the humeral head.
 However, the origin and the secondary functions, such as synergistic movements, of the three fibers should be distinguished.